 2. Community Outreach Camp

 The second component of the project ‘community outreach camp’ is a two weeks long community evolving (teach and learn) camp.
-This will work primarily in 2 districts specially earthquake affected areas/ the Terai region of Nepal.
-This program will focus on redefining public spaces incorporating with performance art, installation, projection mapping, films etc. The two weeks long camp will be the outcome of long and careful preparation and be lead by 5 selected artists and BAC executive members.
+This will work primarily in 2 districts especially earthquake affected areas/ the Terai region of Nepal.
+This program will focus on redefining public spaces incorporating performance art, installation, projection mapping, films etc. The two weeks long camp will be the outcome of long and careful preparation and be lead by 5 selected artists and BAC executive members.
 They will work in collaboration with community schools, local clubs, neighborhoods and local organizations.

 Detailed action plans: